This is a multi-activity tour far from the crowds and in one of Patagonia’s most beautiful areas.

 Enquire about booking

-Transfers in and out El Tepual Airport/Hotel and over the lake, daily guided excursions (Vina Villasenor hiking, Los Miradores hiking, Laguna Alerce trekking, Cascadas Kayaks excursion), meals as listed, open bar (based on house wine and national beers, water and juices), free use of public areas, pool and Mítico Trails, Wifi
+Transfers in and out Puerto Montt Airport/Puerto Varas Hotel and boat over the lake, self-guided excursions, use of kayaks, meals as listed, open bar (based on house wine and national beers, water and juices), free use of public areas, pool and Mítico Trails, WiFi

-Services not mentioned in the itinerary, extras, spirits in open bar and tips, horse back riding, mountain biking, fishing gear/licences, hot tub, laundry
+Services not mentioned in the itinerary, extras, spirits in open bar and tips, guided trips to Vina Villasenor, Los Miradores, Laguna Alerce, Kayak trips to Lago Tagua Tagua or Rio Puelo, horse back riding, mountain biking, fishing gear/licences, hot tub, laundry

 Mitico Puelo has three types of lodging to offer.